 In ESS, the MPPT Solar Chargers will follow the charge curve as set in VEConfigure.
 The charge parameters configured in the MPPT Solar Chargers themselves are ignored in an ESS setup.

-No special configuration necessary.
+No special configuration is necessary.

-Grid Meter is shown in the Device list of the CCGX
+'Grid Meter' will be visible in the Device list of the CCGX

-Steps to verify operation:
+Take these steps to verify operation:

-In the Settings → ESS menu, the Zero feed-in active item shows Yes.
+In the Settings → ESS menu, the Zero feed-in active item shows 'Yes'.